priyam-raj/Obi-Wan/README.md

 &nbsp;

-&nbsp;

-Obi-Wan Kenobi character or any other Star Wars dialogues, references or graphics are the property of Lucasfilm Ltd. This is just a free and fun project made for non-commercial purposes, no copyright infringement intended.
+<sub>Obi-Wan Kenobi character or any other Star Wars dialogues, references or graphics are the property of Lucasfilm Ltd. This is just a free and fun project made for non-commercial purposes, no copyright infringement intended.</sub>